Investing

 Why is the share value of a LIC different from the underlying value of its assets?

-LICs that have large premiums or discounts have been removed for graph simplicity (8IH, MAX, 8EC, AIB)
+LICs that have large premiums or discounts have been removed from the graph for simplicity.

 However, many LICs trade at discounts much greater than just taking into account their management fee.
 This is partly because investors have formed the view that management will underperform the market and partly because of the illiquidity of the LIC itself.
 A seller of an unloved and ignored LIC may have trouble finding buyers at any price.